-ypically, when one party would like to seek a divorce and the other side is resistant, you file what is called a contested divorce based on fault grounds in Illinois.
-Rockford attorney Paul Marriett of Marriett Legal has the knowledge and skill to handle contested divorces in Illinois.
+Typically, when one party would like to seek a divorce and the other side is resistant, you file what is called a contested divorce based on fault grounds in Illinois.
+Rockford attorney Paul M. Marriett has the knowledge, skill and experience to handle contested divorces in Illinois.

 Fault grounds can be established by a petitioner in Illinois when the respondent: